What is a business associate agreement (BAA) under HIPAA?

 Keeping data safe is a fundamental priority for everybody who works with data today.
 In healthcare, even more so.
-Not only are service providers dealing with patients’ highly sensitive personal information, but any violations or non-compliance with applicable laws, such as the U.S. Health Insurance Portability and Accountability Act (HIPAA) can cost companies hefty fines.
-Today, the average cost of a healthcare data breach can exceed $11 million, not to mention the irreparable cost to a company's reputation.
+Not only are service providers dealing with patients' highly sensitive personal information, but any violations or non-compliance with applicable laws, such as the Health Insurance Portability and Accountability Act (HIPAA), can cost companies hefty fines.

-To ensure that medical practices and all their external vendors understand these risks and follow best practices regarding data security, a contract called a business associate agreement is put in place.
+To ensure that medical practices and all their external vendors understand these risks and follow best practices regarding data security, a contract called a business associate agreement (BAA) is put in place.

 Key takeaways

-- Data security in healthcare is essential for protecting patients’ sensitive information and avoiding costly penalties due to data breaches.
+• Data security in healthcare is essential for protecting patients' sensitive information and avoiding costly penalties due to data breaches.

-- A Business Associate Agreement (BAA) is a contract between a healthcare provider and any business that handles their PHI.
+• A business associate agreement (BAA) is a contract between a healthcare provider and any business that handles their PHI.

-- Anyone who works with PHI must sign a BAA, including contractors and subcontractors.
+• A BAA is crucial for maintaining HIPAA security compliance, as it legally mandates vendors to protect PHI.
+Anyone who works with PHI must sign a BAA, including contractors and subcontractors.

-- To create a BAA, you’ll need to review your vendors, gather the correct data, create the BAA, onboard the vendor, and review the BAA as necessary in the future.
+• To create a BAA, you'll need to review your vendors, gather the correct data, create the BAA, onboard the vendor, and review the BAA as necessary in the future.

 What is a business associate agreement?